-From the early 1970s he pioneered short courses for adults in multicultural cities across the UK, and the teaching materials he trialled in these courses are brought together in A New Course In Urdu and Spoken Hindi.
-Dr Alison Shaw and I are in the process of producing an on-line edition.
-If anyone with IT experience can help with this, we’d be very glad to hear from you.
+From the early 1970s he pioneered short courses for adults in multicultural cities across the UK, and the teaching materials he trialled in these courses were brought together in A New Course In Urdu and Spoken Hindi.

 Ralph also did a great deal to encourage teachers in linguistically diverse schools in the UK to value the the languages of their pupils, and worked with education authorities to persuade schools to teach them.
 He and several of his ex-students trained teachers on appropriate methods of teaching Urdu to pupils in this context.